facedevMG/devmglisitra/tudu.rst

 Features
 =======
-  lisitra will be an app for  referencing  IT professional or those who have got their degrees recently  around Madagascar Area.
-If you are searching for talents . it will be for you.
+  lisitra will be an app for  referencing  IT professional or those who have got their degrees recently  around Madagascar/ Indian Ocean  Area.
+If you are searching for talents or  searching for job opportunities in IT it will be for you ;)

 Data Used / displayed